If you missed our live webinar 'Brexit and your IP – the implications' on 13 March, please click here to watch a copy of the recording.

 Actions for brand owners

-While the above process will happen automatically on the date of Brexit, there will be some actions that brand owners may need to take however, including:
+While the above process will happen automatically on the date of Brexit, there are some actions that brand owners will need to take pre-Brexit, including:

 - Pending applications

 Where an EUTM or RCD is still in its application stage, that is to say it is not registered only pending registration on exit day, it will NOT be cloned automatically on to the the corresponding UK Register.
 Instead, the EU applicant will have nine months from exit day (including in a no-deal scenario) to instruct the filing of a new UK trademark or design application equivalent to the parent EUTM or RCD application using the same details as the parent.
 This will be the only mechanism by which EU applicants will be entitled to claim the same filing date as the filing date of the parent EUTM or RCD application, but it will involve payment of fees to the UK Registry in accordance with the UK trademark or design application fee structure.
 Any clients of ours with EU applications, which are still pending on exit date will be automatically contacted and asked wish to file an equivalent application in the UK and will be provided with costs, a deadline for filing and additional advice.
 As we understand it, the registries are not planning to notify applicants of the need to refile.